Houston Psychiatrist

 • Making bad decisions

-Situations that cause us concern are called stressors.
-Stressors can be negative like relationship issues or financial problems.
-Stressors are also internal like pessimism about life, worrying about something that may or may not happen or self perception.
+Situations that cause concern are called stressors.
+Stressors can be external like relationship issues or financial problems, but stressors are also internal like pessimism, what-if thoughts, or poor self-esteem related.

 • Major life changes (good or bad)